 First, play a solid rhythm for your first track.

-Then, after you’ve made a solid rhythm loop, try imagining yourself as a bass player and lay down a bass track using the lower strings your guitar.
+Then, after you’ve made a solid rhythm loop, try imagining yourself as a bass player.
+Lay down a bass track using the lower strings on your guitar.
 If you’ve never played bass, try researching a bit, and maybe listen to some bass players to get some inspiration.

 After you’ve finished your rhythm and bass track, go ahead and lay down your harmony.
 Then, finally, you can lay down that lead part that you’ve been playing in your head over and over again for weeks.

 While you can record lead parts as part of the loop, you can also just jam with the full band backing you’ve created for yourself.

 4. Rearrange the Path of Your Pedal Board